Brilliant finance tips for post-secondary students to stretch their money

 With the end of summer comes the mass return of students to campuses and classrooms.
 And while the reputation of the “poor student” is well known, that doesn’t mean you have to be one.

 Whether you’re looking for deals to cut costs, saving up your hard-earned summer wages, or looking to make some extra spending cash throughout the school year, these finance tips for post-secondary students and helpful resources can help make your money work for you.

 Along with getting an education, going to school does have its perks including receiving student deals from different organizations when your cash flow may be low.

-The first and probably the easiest way to score great deals is by getting a student discount card.
+The first and probably the easiest of our finance tips for post-secondary students (and a way to score great deals) is by getting a student discount card.
 The ISIC card, which costs $20 can save you a lot of money on travel, including airfare while The SPC card, which is only $10 gets you more deals on clothes and other retailers.
 Both are great ways to save money.

 Meanwhile, students can also save on travel thanks to student prices being offered by both Greyhound and Via Rail.
 But be wary, Greyhound will be shutting down a bunch of routes in Canada very soon.
 Regardless, these deals make coming home to visit your parents a lot easier.